TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 37/Genesis 37.8.md

 ---

-And his brethren said to him, Shalt thou indeed reign over us? or shalt thou indeed have dominion over us?
-And they hated him yet the more for his dreams, and for his words.
+His brothers said to him, "Will you indeed reign over us?
+Or will you indeed have dominion over us?"
+They hated him all the more for his dreams and for his words.